5hwb/Smart-Contracts-for-Bushfire-Prevention/README.md

 ## TODO

+* Add new flag to indicate if ndoe is actuator, sensor, or controller.
+This can be done as an enum if possible.
+    - Idea: sensor and actuator are leaf nodes (or cluster heads with no children).
+The remaining cluster heads are the controller nodes.
 * Make new contract for bushfire detecting operations and managing the node roles.
 * [DONE] Implement the actual redundancy - when a node's cluster head fails, make that node connect to its backup cluster head.
 * [DONE] Add test cases for newly added backup cluster heads (ensure the correct ones are being nominated)